Choosing the nominal level post-hoc with knockoffs using e-values: Simulated experiments

-Furthermore, in the simulations we consider the deviation of the ratio FDP/$\alpha$ from $1$ to validate that \eqref{eq:post_hoc_alpha} is indeed satisfied and investigate the tightness of the control.
-For the traditional knockoffs $\alpha$ is the prespecified parameter level $\alpha^{\kn}$, for the derandomized knockoffs it is $\alpha^{\ebh},$ while for our post-hoc approaches it is the data-dependent level $\alpha^{\ph}$ without derandomization and $\alpha^{\dph}$ in the derandomized case.
+where $I_0$ is the set of \emph{null} variables.
+Furthermore, we consider the deviation of the ratio FDP/${\alpha}$ from $1$ to validate that eq. \eqref{eq:post_hoc_alpha} is indeed satisfied and investigate the tightness of the control.
+For the traditional knockoffs ${\alpha}$ is the prespecified parameter level $\alpha^{\kn}$, for the derandomized knockoffs it is $\alpha^{\ebh},$ while for our post-hoc approaches it is the data-dependent level $\tilde{\alpha}^{\ph}$ without derandomization and $\tilde{\alpha}^{\dph}$ in the derandomized case, returned by Algorithms \ref{alg:posthoc-alpha} and \ref{alg:posthoc-alpha_derand} respectively.
 More precisely, we consider

 where $\alpha_d$ is the significance level $\alpha$ obtained in the $d$-th simulation run.